AI Art Is Exploding. Here Is Everything You Need to Know About How It Works

 Midjourney

 Midjourney consistently produces the most visually striking and artistically sophisticated images of any major tool.
-Its outputs have a distinctive aesthetic quality that many designers and creatives prefer over more photorealistic alternatives.
+Its outputs have a distinctive aesthetic quality that many designers and creatives prefer.
 It operates through Discord and requires a paid subscription starting at around USD $10 per month.
+It is the tool of choice for concept artists, marketing creative teams, and digital illustrators who want consistently high-quality outputs.
+It has a steeper learning curve than alternatives but rewards the investment with noticeably better results on creative and artistic prompts.

 DALL-E 3 via ChatGPT

 OpenAI's DALL-E 3 is integrated directly into ChatGPT Plus, making it the most accessible entry point for people already using ChatGPT.
-Its main advantage over Midjourney is its ability to accurately render text within images and to follow very specific, detailed instructions.
-A designer in London who needs an image of a specific product in a specific setting, described precisely, will often find DALL-E more responsive to those details.
+Its main advantage over Midjourney is its ability to accurately render text within images and follow very specific, detailed instructions.
+A designer who needs an image of a specific product in a specific setting, described precisely, will often find DALL-E more responsive to those particular details.
+The output quality is strong but generally regarded as slightly below Midjourney's ceiling for pure artistic work.

 Adobe Firefly